muhfajar/blog/content/post/2018/01/playing-in-ruby-mine.md

 ]
 ```

-Next we want to sum all salary if employee has pass the probation
+Next, we want to sum all salaries if an employee has passed the probation

 ```ruby
 # without each or select